Recipe: Matzo Brei with Bananas and Pecans

-A few months ago, we caught up with a blogger who spoke to us of her grandmother’s matzoh brei, and ever since then, we've been hooked.
-It’s the ultimate comfort food, dressed up sweet served with jam and powdered sugar or savory with a generous sprinkling of salt and pepper -- any way you prepare this easy dish, it always hits the spot.
+A few months ago, I caught up with a blogger who spoke to me of her grandmother’s matzoh brei, and ever since then, I’ve been hooked.
+It’s the ultimate comfort food, dressed up sweet served with jam and powdered sugar or savory with a generous sprinkling of salt and pepper — any way you prepare this easy dish, it always hits the spot.

 It was this spirit of innovation and riffing on a classic that led me to add bananas, cinnamon, vanilla, pecans and a dash of maple syrup to the classic matzoh brei recipe.
-I take a lot of culinary mis-steps, especially with my sense of 'try anything once' cooking style, but I’m happy to report that this version of matzoh brei is a winner.
+I take a lot of culinary mis-steps, especially with my sense of “try anything once” cooking style, but I’m happy to report that this version of matzoh brei is a winner.
 It’s basically your favorite coffee-shop muffin meets your Granny’s simplest breakfast dish.
 It’s absolutely traif and absolutely marvelous.
 Just make it and see!

-2 1/2 matzoh crackers (I like lightly salted), crushed into smallish pieces
+matzo crackers (I like lightly salted), crushed into smallish pieces

-1/2 cup whole milk
+- 1/2 cup

-1 teaspoon vanilla
+- 1 teaspoon

-- 1/4 cup maple syrup
+- 1/4 cup

-pinch of salt
+Pinch of salt

-1/2 cup
+- 1/2 cup

-1 banana, split in half and sliced
+medium banana, split in half and sliced

-1 tablespoon butter
+- 1 tablespoon